Spiikesan/CupboardLimiter/README.md

 * Option to send a message to a discord channel when a player tries to place more tc's than allowed
 * in-game admin command to retrieve users TC count and map tile position of each.
 * Customizable chat icon and prefix for messages.
 * Dynamic limit system, with one permission for each limits defined in the configuration.
-If multiple permissions are granted to one player, only the maximum limit is applied.
+If multiple permissions are granted to one player, only the maximum limit is applied ('maybe', see below).
 * VIP limit will be taken if it's granted, over any other perm (even higher).
 * Team based limits, with configurable limits for each count of members